panoply/syncify/readme.md

 A blazing fast, extensible and superior alternative Shopify [theme kit](https://shopify.github.io/themekit/) tool.
 Syncify applies an intuitive approach for theme development that extends upon your existing build tools.
 It ships with a powerful and informative CLI that will spawn child processes for compiler coupling.
 Supports multiple storefront/theme synchronization with watch, upload, download and metafield sync capabilities included.

-> Syncify exists as part of the [Liquify](https://liquify.dev) project.
+**Syncify exists as part of the [Liquify](https://liquify.dev) project**

 ### Key Features

 - Upload, download and watch multiple storefronts and/or themes.
 - Clear, concise and informative CLI logging.
 - Supports HTML + Liquid and JSON minification.
-- An elegant directory based metafields sync approach with JSON files.
+- An elegant directory based metafields sync approach using JSON files.
 - Built-in support for SCSS and CSS transpilation using SASS Dart and [PostCSS](https://postcss.org/).
 - SVG Sprite and inlined SVG snippet generation using [SVGO](https://github.com/svg/svgo).
 - Intelligent path mapping capabilities for custom theme directory structures.